hargun3045/readme/stats110x.md

 > What is the memory less property?

+The distribution of the weight time, after already waiting for a certain amount of time, is the same as if one had not waited (with the same coefficient)

 > What is the mean and the variance of a standard normal distribution?